mec/mr-react-starter/readme.md

-# MR React Starter
+# React Starter

-My first attempt at getting a basic React prject off the ground.
+This a little project to build a simple React base web project.